nodeschool/dallas/index.md

 You'll learn about various node and javascript concepts, tools, and libraries via hands on excercises called
 <a target="_blank" href="http://nodeschool.io/#workshoppers">workshoppers</a>.
-he Core workshoppers will ramp you up if you have no prior experience and teach you a thing or two if you do.
+The Core workshoppers will ramp you up if you have no prior experience and teach you a thing or two if you do.
 From there, you'll be able to jump into any of the growing list of Elective workshoppers and go deep into specific topics.